 We strongly believe in transparency as it allows for meaningful public feedback, accountability of decisions, and establishment of a regrantor track records.
 We recognize that not all grants are suited for publishing; for now, we recommend such grants be made through other funders, such as the Long Term Future Fund, the Survival and Flourishing Fund, or Open Philanthropy.

-What kinds of projects are eligible for regranting?We have no official cause-area restrictions on grants, though most of our regrantors are focused on mitigating global catastrophic risk.
+What kinds of projects are eligible for regranting?We have no official cause-area restrictions on grants, though most of our regrantors are focused on mitigating global catastrophic risk, specifically on AI safety.

 We support regrants to registered charities and individuals.
 For-profit organizations may also be eligible, pending due diligence.
 As a US-registered 501c3, we do not permit donations to political campaigns.

-We will look over all grants before fulfilling withdrawal requests to make sure they meet these requirements.
-We reserve the right to veto grants for any reason, though will strongly defer to regrantors’ judgement.
+We look over all grants before fulfilling withdrawal requests to make sure they meet these requirements.
+We reserve the right to veto grants for any reason, though we expect to often defer to our regrantors’ judgement.

-Can regrantors send money to themselves?Regrantors are allowed to donate to their own projects, though we’ll evaluate these projects with more scrutiny before fulfilling withdrawal requests.
+Can regrantors send money to themselves?In certain circumstances, we permit regrantors to donate to their own projects, though we’ll evaluate these projects with a more rigorous bar before fulfilling withdrawal requests.